nf-core/website/markdown/developers/subworkflows.md

 4. Channel names MUST follow `snake_case` convention and be all lower case.

+5. Input channel names SHOULD signify the input object type.
+For example, a single value input channel will be prefixed with `val_`, whereas input channels with multiple elements (e.g. meta map + file) should be prefixed with `ch_`.

+6. Output channel names SHOULD only be named based on the major output file of that channel (i.e, an output channel of `[[meta], bam]` should be emitted as `bam`, not `ch_bam`).
+This is for more intuitive use of these output objects downstream with the `.out` attribute.

 ### Input/output options

 1. Input channel declarations MUST be defined for all _possible_ input files that will be required by the subworkflow (i.e. both required and optional files) within the `take` block.